SGM GOAL / Materials Science and Engineering

 business sectors and professions

-The highly interdisciplinary nature of the training program and the emphasis placed on analyzing phenomena mean that SGM technicians are highly versatile and can find employment in all sectors of activity.
-It is up to each student to build their own career path in order to find the job that will allow them to flourish.
+The highly interdisciplinary nature of the program and the emphasis placed on analyzing phenomena mean that SGM technicians are highly versatile and can thrive in any industry.
+It is up to each student to chart their own career path in order to find the profession that will allow them to flourish.

-Some examples of careers pursued by former SGM Nîmes students:
+Here are a few examples of careers pursued by SGM Nîmes alumni:

-- Sales Technical packaging for industry.
-He works with customers to assess the feasibility of designing highly technical packaging.
+- Technical Packaging Sales Representative for the industrial sector.
+He works with clients to assess the feasibility of highly technical packaging designs.

 - Polymer materials development technician.
-In a small business, she tests and participates in the formulation of new resins.
+At a small-to-medium-sized enterprise, she tests and helps develop new resins.

 - Automotive designer (concept cars).
-He works with CAD (computer-aided design) to design the cars of tomorrow.
-His training in materials and processes enables him to be innovative in his choices.
+He uses CAD (Computer-Aided Design) to design the cars of tomorrow.
+His training in materials and processes enables him to innovate in his design choices.

-Mathematics + Physics-Chemistry or Engineering Sciences – any other specialty after review of the application
+Mathematics + Physics and Chemistry or Engineering Sciences – any other major subject upon review of the application

 Application in January on Parcoursup